Mirantis/fuel-docs/pages/reference-architecture/0045-storage.rst

 nodes that can handle all classes of data important for OpenStack.
-Instead of having to copy OS images and volumes between separate Glance, Cinder, and Nova storage pools, you can have all three services use copy-on-write clones of the same objects.
+Instead of having to copy OS images and volumes between separate Glance, Cinder, and Nova storage pools, you can have all three services use copy-on-write clones of the original image.
 In addition to better utilization of storage capacity, copy-on-write also significantly speeds up launching VMs from images.

-To take advantage of the copy-on-write capability of the Ceph backend, you should only use images in **raw** format.
+To make the most out of the copy-on-write capability of the Ceph backend, you should only use images in **raw** format.
 Images in other formats such as qcow2 have to be converted to raw format first and cannot be cloned without conversion.

+As of this writing, vanilla OpenStack Havana release placed several important limitations on the copy-on-write capability of the Ceph
+backend:

+ * You have to create an RBD backed bootable volume from a raw image for copy-on-write and live migrations to work;

+ * Launching an instance directly from image results in a full copy on the compute node instead of a copy-on-write clone in Ceph;

+ * Ephemeral drives are stored in local files on compute nodes instead of Ceph, preventing live migration of instances with ephemenral drives;

+ * Non-raw images are not converted to raw automatically when creating a bootable volume: if you don't convert the image yourself, you will end up with a clone of a qcow2 image that will not be bootable.

+These limitations are removed in Mirantis OpenStack distribution starting with release 4.0.

 Object Storage for Applications
 -------------------------------